intuit/wasabi/README.md

 Alas, all good things must come to an end.
 Let's clean things up a bit stop the newly created Wasabi stack:

 At this point in time, we now have all the requisite tools installed, and subsequent invocations of Wasabi will start up much more quickly.
-Additionally, there is no further need to include the _-b true_ or _--build true_ option.

 ```bash
 % ./bin/wasabi.sh stop